 Typically, when homeowners are facing foreclosure or looking to short sell their house, it means they lack the financial means to pay the mortgage or maintain the property.

 A property in poor health can cause many financing issues for traditional financing.
 FHA loans have specific rules requiring that the property is move-in-ready unless you’re using a 203(k) Rehab Loan.

 2. Timing Challenges

-The lack of a set timeframe for short sale approval makes the timing of loan submission, rate locks and closing very challenging.
-You have your approval conditions cleared to close on time, just to find out that new appraisals, income, employment and asset verifications need to be updated by an underwriter to cover the most recent 30 days.
-Worst case, purchase contracts, and legal documents may have to be re-submitted to a bank for an updated approval.
+The lack of a set time frame for short sale approval makes the timing of loan submission, rate locks and closing very challenging.
+You have your approval conditions cleared to close on time, just to find out that new appraisals, income, employment and asset verification need to be updated by an underwriter to cover the most recent 30 days.
+In a worst case scenario, purchase contracts, and legal documents may have to be re-submitted to a bank for an updated approval.
 Either way, be prepared for a lot of paperwork when purchasing a short sale property.